GSA/fpki-guides/_tools/cite-guide.md

 Some examples of testing conducted in the CITE are:

 - Interoperability testing between cross-certified Certification Authorities (CAs);
-- Interoperability testing of chaining between directories;
 - Transition testing to new algorithms (e.g., SHA-2, ECC);
-- PIV-I card interoperability testing;
+- PIV and PIV-I card interoperability testing;
+- Repository access testing when using content delivery networks, load balancers, or other networking configurations;
-- Path discovery testing for a particular application; and
+- Path discovery testing for a particular application, and
 - Path validation testing for a particular application.

-When testing is successful in the CITE, assurance is gained that the proposed change(s) will operate in a production environment as intended.
-When tests fail in the CITE, issues are identified and addressed without impacting the FPKI.
+When testing is successful in CITE, assurance is gained that the proposed change(s) will operate in the FPKI as intended.
+When tests fail in the CITE, issues are identified and addressed without FPKI impact.

-## 5 TERMS AND CONDITIONS
+## 4 TERMS AND CONDITIONS

-To ensure the CITE provides effective services and comprehensive test results, each participating FPKI Affiliate should emulate its production environment as closely as possible in the CITE.
+To ensure the CITE provides effective services and comprehensive test results, each participating FPKI Partner should emulate its production environment as closely as possible in the CITE.
 To the extent possible, the test environment should include the same products, logical architecture, and community integration relationships as in the production environment.

 The more similar the test environment is to the production environment, the more likely issues can be discovered and resolved earlier in the development and testing process; thus reducing operational issues in the production environment.
 For example, if a FPKI Affiliate includes both HTTP and LDAP URIs in its production certificates, both types of URIs should be included in its CITE test certificates, along with operational repositories corresponding to those URIs.
 Therefore, both methods available in production can be tested in the CITE.

 ### 5.1	REPOSITORY AVAILABILITY

-The repository is the key PKI component with respect to system availability, whether in a production environment or test environment.
-The CITE repository services must be internet accessible, operational, and available 12 hours a day, 5 days a week (Mon – Fri, 8:00am – 8:00pm Eastern Time, except Federal holidays), with the exception of scheduled downtime.
-Scheduled downtime of repository services during these 12x5 business hours is limited to sixteen hours per month.
+The CITE repository services are internet accessible, operational, and available up to 24 hours a day, 7 days a week with the exception of scheduled downtime.
+The FPKI Partners will be notified in advance to the extent possible of any downtime and its scheduled duration.
+Any downtime notices will be posted to the System notification page on the FPKI Guides website.

 Each participating FPKI Affiliate is strongly encouraged to leave its CITE repository services operational and available 24 hours a day, 7 days a week.
 However, this is not required and there is no limitation on scheduled downtime during off hours.
 Table 5.1 depicts the repository availability requirements as they apply to the timeframes.